Emanuel Reeves junior was born in 1705 in Oving, Buckinghamshire, England to parents Emanuel Reeves senior (1673-1715) and Anne Olliff (b 1686).

 Emanuel’s abode was described as Gritmore (Great Moor) and Mary was from Woovin.

-Mary was baptised at Winslow on July 1713 and was one of six children born to the couple.
-Jonathon was a lawyer working in Winslow, and witnessed many of the wills in the area.
+Mary was baptised at Winslow on July 1713 and was one of five children born to the couple of her father’s second wife Priscilla.

 Soon after their marriage it seems they were living in the small village of Dorton.